hijoput4/SharingWare/readme.md

 --------------

-# This list is a FAS "Frequently Asked Sites".
+# This list is a FAL "Frequently Asked Links".

 ### INDEX (CTRL+F to search for a word):
   + [1- Spotify has ads, how to remove them?](#1--spotify-has-ads-how-to-remove-them)